Thomas Commeraw: Mistaken ethnic identity and name

+Early life

+Commeraw was born around 1771 in New York City.
+Enslaved from birth he was manumitted in 1779 when he was around seven years old.
+Commeraw's family, his parents Tom and Venus and sisters Phyllis and Venus, were enslaved by potter Johan Willem Crolius and the Commeraw family was manumitted in his will.
+Commeraw may have been trained in the workshops of Crolius on Potbaker's Hill (located near to where New York City Hall is today), although no evidence of his training has survived.

 Career

-Commeraw was an African-American ceramist producing ceramics in early-19th-century New York working between 1797 and 1819.
 He operated a ceramics business on the Lower East Side waterfront on Corlears Hook.
-Commeraw's work was known for its painted blue tassels, scallops, and petals.
-Commeraw's containers were used in many ways including holding a variety of products including oysters, preserved fruit and alcohol.
+His work was known for its painted blue tassels, scallops, and petals.
+Commeraw's containers had many uses including holding products including oysters, preserved fruit and alcohol.

 In 1819, Cornelius I. Bogert successfully sued Thomas W. Commeraw and his second wife Ann (his first wife Mary had died of dysentery in 1813) in the New York Court of Chancery, the predecessor to the state supreme court.
 In a series of newspaper articles in the Evening Post in June of that year, the court advertised the auction of two lots of land owned by Commeraw between Cherry Street and Lombardy street, where his pottery kiln and business was located.

 In 1820, he left the United States to travel with the American Colonization Society to Sierra Leone.
 In the new colony, Commeraw was a leader, writing letters back to the Society to report on the state of the project.
 One of these letters was published in The National Advocate in 1820.
 The letter describes Sierra Leone as rich and fertile and is ultimately hopeful about the fledgling colony.
 Nonetheless, the Society maintained control over the colony in a manner that took away some of Commeraw's freedoms.
 They forced Commeraw and his comrades to move in 1821, believing that the British government may attempt to take the previous site, consisting of valuable farmland, away from the vulnerable colonists.
 Commeraw lost his wife in the journey, a devastating loss for a man with three young children.
 In that year, Commeraw wrote another letter to the Society, in which he despaired of the project and feared for his children's moral state.
 He quickly left, returning to the United States after only two years abroad.

-Commeraw's works are in these collections: Metropolitan Museum of Art, Brooklyn Museum, National Museum of American History, The Winterthur Museum of Art, New-York Historical Society, Grolier Club, the Baltimore Museum of Art and the New York City Archaeological Repository.
+Commeraw's works are in the collections of the: Metropolitan Museum of Art, Brooklyn Museum, National Museum of American History, The Winterthur Museum of Art, New-York Historical Society, Grolier Club, the Baltimore Museum of Art and the New York City Archaeological Repository.